Perhaps you’ve never thought of accounting as your metier: who wants to reflect the stereotypical number cruncher?

 However, if you are looking to understand accounting concepts at a fundamental level, you could not do better than a Superprof accounting tutor.

-In Glasgow, you will find four Superprof accounting tutors, with an average price of £20 per hour of instruction.
+In Glasgow, you will find several Superprof accounting tutors, with an average price of £20 per hour of instruction.
+See a few below:

-However, you don’t have to limit yourself to those four!
+However, you don’t have to limit yourself to local tutors!

 If you are willing to take instruction online, you could choose from any of Superprof’s 5,000 accounting tutors in the country to help you learn about accounting practices and accounting systems!